moosefs/moosefs-freebsd-ports/README.md

 # FreeBSD-ports
-Official FreeBSD Ports for MooseFS 2
+Official FreeBSD Ports for MooseFS 3.0 and MooseFS 2.0